AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>
                         <p>This requirement states ceased medicine items shall not have data that is not defined in the requirements document.</p>
-                        <p>The profile supports multiple usage scenarios - this value is not enforced.</p>
                         <p>This part of the requirement is a producing system behavioural requirement.</p>
                     </td>
                 </tr>